GL9988/Healthcare-Demand-Operational-Insights-Dashboard/README.md

-# 🥗 Blue Apron Customer Segmentation & Strategic Transformation
+# 🥗  Customer Segmentation for Meal Kit Retention
 Behavioral segmentation and predictive modeling to optimize churn strategy, menu bundling, and loyalty incentives.

 ---